replicatedhq/kots.io/content/kots-cli/pull.md

 weight: 90110
 ---

 If you’d rather use kubectl or another workflow to deploy to your cluster, you can run `kots pull` to create a directory on your workstation with the Kots application and the Kubernetes manifests.
-This workflow is necessary when managing a KOTS application without the use of the admin console (kotsadm).
+This workflow is necessary when managing a KOTS application without the use of the Admin Console.

 ### Usage
 ```bash